rborek32/Contact-List/README.md

 1) Contacts.js - Common container for all used components
 2) LoginPanel.js - Login handling
 3) ContactList.js - Displays contacts, contains logic used to set contact data into the edit panel, and allows delete operation
+4) ContactEditPanel.js - Enables adding and updating contacts using inputs